 Grate, Slice, or Chop: How to Prepare Your Vegetables for Fermentation

-Grating a vegetable for fermentation is often done either in a food processor or on a large box grater.
-You will most often see instructions to grate your vegetable when it is a hard or crunchy vegetable.
+Grating a vegetable for fermentation can be done either in a food processor or by hand.
+This method works well most often for hard or crunchy vegetables:

-Chopped vegetables almost always require a brine of salt and water.
+Chopped vegetables almost always require a salt brine.

 Good candidates for chopping include:

 Chopped vegetables, depending on their size, usually take much longer to culture than grated or thinly sliced vegetables.

 Slicing thinly is much like grating in that it increases the surface area.
 While you might simply throw together thinly sliced cabbage, sea salt, and some juniper berries to create a simple sauerkraut, a thick cucumber slice would need a brine in order to culture properly and maintain its crunch.